People & Organisations Research Cluster

-- Dr. Michael Izak
+- Dr Michael Izak

-- Girinandini Khittoo (Supervisors: Prof. Carole Elliott, Dr. Evans)
+- Girinandini Khittoo (Supervisors: Prof. Carole Elliott, Dr Evans)

-- Natasha Gjorevska (Supervisors: Prof. Daskalaki, Dr. Izak)
+- Natasha Gjorevska (Supervisors: Prof. Daskalaki, Dr Izak)

-- Ruth Hekman (Supervisors: Prof. Elliott, Dr. Ruiz Castro)
+- Ruth Hekman (Supervisors: Prof. Elliott, Dr Ruiz Castro)

-- Tabitha Sindani (Supervisors: Prof. Elliott, Dr. Guillaume)
+- Tabitha Sindani (Supervisors: Prof. Elliott, Dr Guillaume)

-- Joanne Mackowski (Supervisors: Prof. Daskalaki and Dr. Evans)
+- Joanne Mackowski (Supervisors: Prof. Daskalaki and Dr Evans)

 Leading research on mutually satisfying and sustainable flexible working practices

 Dr Izak considers the value and risks of different flexible working practices for individuals and organisations and his project titled In the borderland: Spatial, behavioural and conceptual boundaries of flexible workers' work and non-work spaces, undertaken in collaboration with Dr Stefanie Reissner (Newcastle University) Michal explores the processes by which flexible workers negotiate the spatial and conceptual boundaries between work and non-work.
 Working with public sector and not-for-profit organizations we investigate different strategies employed by flexible workers in managing their home/private life boundaries, as well as the relevant organizational impact.
-Through engagement with teleworkers and professional bodies we aim to develop better understanding of such issues towards informing the development of mutually satisfying and sustainable flexible working practices.
+Through engagement with teleworkers and professional bodies, we aim to develop a better understanding of such issues towards informing the development of mutually satisfying and sustainable flexible working practices.